 We allow our pupils to support others in the School community through such things as Eco Ambassadors, School Council, Prefects and Mentors and we support the local, regional, national and global communities through a host of charity events and support of theme days/weeks; e.g, Holocaust Memorial Day, Black History Month, Red Nose Day etc.

 We provide many different support mechanisms at School to assist pupils who might be having difficulties.
-Our newly furbished “wellbeing zone” is looked after by our pastoral Support Manager, Mrs Kingsley-Smith.
-We have two members of staff who offer emotional literacy support and we have a School counsellor service for 1 day a week.
+Our newly furbished “wellbeing zone” is looked after by our Pastoral Support Assistants, Ms Biggs and Ms Lamb.
+We have an additional two members of staff who offer emotional literacy support and we have a School counsellor service for 1 day a week.

 We encourage proactive engagement from our parents as they are very much active participants in the safeguarding of their children’s wellbeing.
 We believe in working together with parents to support our children.
 It is great to have such positive relationships with our parents through events such as parent/grandparent breakfasts, meet the tutor evenings, parent evenings, a weekly bulletin, parent education workshops, and many social events such as summer fayres and fireworks nights.